Venus::Core

 Core Base Class for Perl 5

-method: args method: attr method: audit method: base method: bless method: build method: buildargs method: data method: destroy method: does method: export method: from method: get method: import method: item method: meta method: mixin method: name method: role method: set method: subs method: test method: unimport
+method: args method: attr method: audit method: base method: bless method: build method: buildargs method: clone method: construct method: data method: deconstruct method: destroy method: does method: export method: from method: get method: import method: item method: mask method: meta method: mixin method: name method: role method: set method: subs method: test method: use method: unimport

 package User;